muhammetselimfe/avalanche-docs/README.md

 ## AVAX

-AVAX, Avalanche ağının yerel tokenıdır.
-Arzı sınırlıdır, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.
+AVAX, Avalanche ağının yerel tokenıdır. scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.

 ## Avalanche Konsensüs Protokolü